 As an employee, this may be somewhat surprising to hear.
-We often underestimate how vexing it can be for a manager when we don’t come fully prepared to a one-on-one meeting.
+We often underestimate how vexing it can be for a manager when we don’t come fully prepared for a one-on-one meeting.

-In the moment, it felt like the safe and comfortable thing to do.
+At the moment, it felt like a safe and comfortable thing to do.
 But truth is, I only hurt myself.
 I bungled my opportunity to influence real change.
 And, I only further frustrated my boss, who was perplexed that I seemed dissatisfied but never vocalized my concerns outright.